-- 2.5.9.
-In addition to including the relevant Prescribed and Other Responsibilities, the Statement of Responsibilities allows for the inclusion of additional information.
+- In addition to including the relevant Prescribed and Other Responsibilities, the Statement of Responsibilities allows for the inclusion of additional information.
 The main purpose is to enable individuals in PCF roles at in-scope firms to provide a breakdown of the key aspects of their Prescribed Responsibilities and/or Other Responsibilities, however, this should only be used if necessary.
 It is important to note that the focus in this regard is on the area of accountability as opposed to skills and competencies required for, or the tasks associated with, the role. - 2.5.10.
-Other additional information expected in the context of Prescribed Responsibilities and Other Responsibilities includes but is not limited to: - A description of how a Prescribed Responsibility or an Other Responsibility is being shared in the context of job sharing; - The timeline associated with any short-term/projectrelated responsibility.
+Other additional information expected in the context of Prescribed Responsibilities and Other Responsibilities includes but is not limited to: - A description of how a Prescribed Responsibility or an Other Responsibility is being shared in the context of job sharing; - A description of how a role is shared in the permitted cases as set out in paragraph 2.3.2 and 2.3.3. - Relevant information in respect of delegation of tasks.
+It is not expected that all tasks delegated would be noted, only significant delegations should be recorded. - The timeline associated with any short-term/projectrelated responsibility. - 2.5.11.
+In terms of the provision of free text in relation to such additional information, the Central Bank expects: - The inclusion of relevant information only: Any additional information should reflect the specificities relevant to the Prescribed Responsibilities and Other Responsibilities by the firm to the individual under the SEAR (as set out in Section 2.4), as opposed to detailing responsibilities which exist and are applicable to individuals in PCF roles under other legislation such as, for example, sectoral legislation or company law requirements.

-- 2.5.11.
-In terms of the provision of free text in relation to such additional information, the Central Bank expects: - The inclusion of relevant information only: Any additional information should reflect the specific allocation of Prescribed Responsibilities and Other Responsibilities by the firm to the individual under the SEAR (as set out in Section 2.4), as opposed to detailing responsibilities which exist and are applicable to individuals in PCF roles under other legislation such as, for example, sectoral legislation or company law requirements. - An appropriate level of detail: Firms should focus on ensuring that the description provided is concise, logical and understandable from an external perspective.
+- An appropriate level of detail: Firms should focus on ensuring that the description provided is concise, logical and understandable from an external perspective.
 The Central Bank considers a word count of 100-200 words to be appropriate in providing additional information on Prescribed and/or Other Responsibilities.
-This does not preclude the Central Bank from seeking additional information rather the intention here is to establish a baseline in terms of the level of detail to be provided. - Simple, straightforward language: An effective Statement of Responsibilities should be written in language that is straightforward and easily comprehensible.
-The information provided therefore should not use overly complex or legalistic language or terminology, and should not attempt to caveat or limit the extent of the assignment of any responsibility to an individual in a PCF role at an in-scope firm.
+This does not preclude the Central Bank from seeking additional information rather the intention here is to establish a baseline in terms of the level of detail to be provided. - Simple, straightforward language: An effective Statement of Responsibilities should be written in language that is straightforward and easily comprehensible. information provided therefore should not use overly complex or legalistic language or terminology, and should not attempt to caveat or limit the extent of the assignment of any responsibility to an individual in a PCF role at an in-scope firm. - A level of consistency across the Statements of Responsibilities within an in-scope firm: While accepting that the specific information will vary between roles and the type of information required, the level of detail and the language/terminology used should be consistent across all Statements of Responsibilities in a firm.

-- A level of consistency across the Statements of Responsibilities within an in-scope firm: While accepting that the specific information will vary between roles and the type of information required, the level of detail and the language/terminology used should be consistent across all Statements of Responsibilities in a firm. - Firm-specific information: description of Any responsibilities should be reflective of relevant and current firm-specific circumstances.
+Firm-specific information: Any description of responsibilities should be reflective of relevant and current firm-specific circumstances.
 In this regard, firms should avoid using generic job descriptions or longstanding role profiles and rather, should provide up-todate information relevant to the specific circumstances of the firm to which the Statement of Responsibilities relates.